 Detailing the process - after the funeral service

 Following the funeral service, the coffin is moved to the crematorium.
 Once accepted by crematorium staff the coffin remains sealed throughout the cremation process.

 Staff verify the identity of the deceased via the name plate on the coffin, ensuring the details match the ‘Application for Cremation’ (the document required by Health Department Regulations before a cremation can take place) and the Medical Certificate or Coroner’s Cremation Permit received from the funeral director.
 In addition to confirmation of death, the medical certificate indicates if battery powered devices (such as a pacemaker) have been removed.

 Flowers remaining with the coffin at this stage are carefully disposed.
 Families should ask their funeral director during the arrangement process if they wish to retain flowers following the funeral service.

 When will the cremation occur?

-The cremation will generally be carried out on the same day as the funeral service but, in accordance with Health Department Regulations, can occur up to 48 hours later.
+The cremation will generally be carried out on the same day as the funeral service but, in accordance with Department of Health guidelines. it can occur up to 48 hours alater.
 If the cremation is not to occur immediately, the coffin is held in a refrigerated holding room.

 Preparation for cremation